MischaU8/yumyum/unsorted/taper-inset-faces_GVuAb2Ul9Nw.md

 Uploaded: 2023-05-23

-yum yum Floyd here with a quick tip for tapering and set faces in plasticity start by selecting a face to use as a reference then click the draft face icon in the lower right corner of the UI then
+yum yum Floyd here with a quick tip for tapering and set faces in Plasticity start by selecting a face to use as a reference then click the draft face icon in the lower right corner of the UI then